SOC - Sociology

 SOC 600.
 Selected Topics in Sociology (3).

 Study in a specialized area of sociology emphasizing student research projects.
 Includes deviant behavior, political sociology and the family.
-Repeatable for a maximum of 6 hours credit.
+Repeatable for a total of 6 credit hours.
 Prerequisites: SOC 111, instructor's consent, and substantive area course.

 SOC 651.
 Directed Research (1-3).